 Whether you’re looking for a make-ahead breakfast or a healthy snack option, these Banana Oatmeal Breakfast Cookies fit the bill.
-They’re easy to make, take about 30 minutes, and are packed with nutrients.
+They are easy to make, take about 30 minutes, and are packed with nutrients.
 Plus: They store so well!

-I like to make a batch of these healthy Banana Cookies when we have overripe bananas and we need a break from all of the muffins I usually make!
-I often bake a batch, then put half into the fridge for the week ahead and half into a zip top freezer bag for a future week.
+I like to make a batch of these healthy breakfast cookies when we have overripe bananas and need a break from all of the muffins for kids I usually make!
+I often bake a batch, then put half into the fridge for the week ahead and half into a zip-top freezer bag for a future week.

 Ingredients You Need

-- Nut butter: I typically use peanut butter, there are options below if you have another preferemce.
+- Nut butter: I typically use peanut butter, but there are options below if you have another preference.

 Ingredient Substitutions